JohnWoodman/C2AllTheThings/README.md

 # C2AllTheThings
-List of all C2 communication methods, ranging from common (HTTP) to just weird (Spotify), including PoC code
+List of all C2 communication methods, ranging from common (HTTP) to weird (Spotify), including PoC code